TERREMEMBER/znbase/docs/content/stable/explore/observability/prometheus-integration/docker.md

 ```

 ## What's next?
-You can [setup Grafana](https://prometheus.io/docs/visualization/grafana/) and import the [YugabyteDB dashboard](https://grafana.com/grafana/dashboards/12620 "YugabyteDB dashboard on grafana.com") for better visualization of the metrics being collected by Prometheus.
+You can [setup Grafana](https://prometheus.io/docs/visualization/grafana/) and import the [ZNbaseDB dashboard](https://grafana.com/grafana/dashboards/12620 "ZNbaseDB dashboard on grafana.com") for better visualization of the metrics being collected by Prometheus.